jim60105/ai-talks-content/privacy-policy.md

 This Privacy Policy is effective as of 2024/12/07 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

 We reserve the right to update or change our Privacy Policy at any time and you should check this Privacy Policy periodically.
-If we make any material changes to this Privacy Policy, we will placing a prominent notice on our Blog 琳.tw website.
+If we make any material changes to this Privacy Policy, we will placing a prominent notice on our Blog 聆.tw website.

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please contact us on GitHub <https://github.com/jim60105/blog>.
+For any questions or concerns regarding the privacy policy, please contact us on GitHub <https://github.com/jim60105/ai-talks>.